 The noise level in the work environment is usually moderate.

-Woodstock Arts is an equal opportunity employer and are deeply committed to building an inviting and inclusive arts community that celebrates individuality, diversity, and treats everyone with fairness and respect.
-We invite people of all races, ages, sexual orientations, family, or parental statuses and gender expressions as well as those with disabilities to apply.
+Woodstock Arts is an equal opportunity employer and is deeply committed to building an inviting and inclusive arts community that celebrates individuality, diversity, and treats everyone with fairness and respect.
+We invite people of all races, ages, genders, and sexual orientations, of any family, parental, or disability statuses to apply.
 We want to represent diverse communities in our organization and welcome your interest.